r-lib/asciicast/inst/examples/github-readme.md

 ## Still screenshots

-To include a snapshot instead of an animation, use `At: FALSE` in the asciicast header.
+To include a snapshot instead of an animation, use `At: end` in the asciicast header.

     ```{asciicast, cache = TRUE}